Ditectrev/Amazon-Web-Services-Certified-AWS-Certified-Security-SCS-C02-Practice-Tests-Exams-Questions-Answers/README.md

 - [x] Amazon Elasticsearch.
 - [ ] Amazon EMR.

 ### A company is evaluating the use of AWS Systems Manager Session Manager to gam access to the company's Amazon EC2 instances.
 However, until the company implements the change, the company must protect the key file for the EC2 instances from read and write operations by any other users.
 When a security administrator tries to connect to a critical EC2 Linux instance during an emergency, the security administrator receives the following error.
-"Error Unprotected private key file – Permissions for' ssh/my_private_key pern' are too open".Which command should the security administrator use to modify the private key Me permissions to resolve this error?
+"Error Unprotected private key file – Permissions for' ssh/my_private_key pern' are too open".
+Which command should the security administrator use to modify the private key Me permissions to resolve this error?

 - [ ] chmod 0040 ssh/my_private_key pern.
 - [x] chmod 0400 ssh/my_private_key pern.
 - [ ] chmod 0004 ssh/my_private_key pern.
 - [ ] chmod 0777 ssh/my_private_key pern.

 ### A company deploys a set of standard IAM roles in AWS accounts.
 The IAM roles are based on job functions within the company.
-To balance operational efficiency and security, a security engineer implemented AWS Organizations SCPs to restrict access to critical security services in all company accounts.All of the company's accounts and OUs within AWS Organizations have a default FullAWSAccess SCP that is attached.
+To balance operational efficiency and security, a security engineer implemented AWS Organizations SCPs to restrict access to critical security services in all company accounts.
+All of the company's accounts and OUs within AWS Organizations have a default FullAWSAccess SCP that is attached.
 The security engineer needs to ensure that no one can disable Amazon GuardDuty and AWS Security Hub.
 The security engineer also must not override other permissions that are granted by IAM policies that are defined in the accounts.
 Which SCP should the security engineer attach to the root of the organization to meet these requirements?

 ![Question 7 part 1](images/question7_1.jpg)
 ![Question 7 part 2](images/question7_2.jpg)